How are Eve Hendrickson, Mary Adams and Catherine Devall Related?

 The mtDNA line for this family goes from Catherine Bunfill Boon through her daughter, Susanna Boon Hoagland.

 To find Catherine’s mother, I turned next to Catherine’s father, Thomas Burnfield was the son of John Burnfield Sr and was named in John’s will in 1835 in Greene County, PA.
 Thomas’ sister, Mary Ann Burnfield is also named in John Burnfield’s will as “Mary Adams.”
-She is the wife of Isaac Adams whose father is black or biracial.
+She is the wife of Moses Adams whose father was Jacob Adams, and was black or biracial.
 These black DNA genes are passed down to nearly all of Thomas Burnfield and Mary Ann Burnfield Adams’ children.
-Isaac Adams is the son of Jacob and Mary Adams of Greene, PA.
-Could Thomas Burnfield have married an Adams daughter?
+Moses Adams is the son of Jacob and Mary Adams of Greene, PA.
+Could Thomas Burnfield have married an Adams daughter, sister to Moses Adams?

 A very large percentage of the descendants of Thomas Burnfield/Bunfill have 1%-4% black DNA.
 There are a number of free people of color in Greene, PA at the time Thomas is having children and many interracial marriages.
 Which family did he marry into?
 See Finding Thomas Burnfield’s Wife below.

 His wife and some of his children move to Adams County, Illinois by 1841, per records and their daughter Susannah’s biography.
 Once they’re in Adams, IL, they’re all noted as white on census records.
-This is common for this Adams family: once they move away from Greene, PA, most descendants are noted on census records as white.
-Ones that stay in Greene, PA are noted as black or mulatto.
+This is common for this Adams family: once they move away from Greene, PA, most Bunfill and Adams descendants are noted on census records as white.
+Ones that stay in Greene, PA are noted as “black” or “colored” or “mulatto” based on which terms were in use on each census enumeration.

 Filling In the Gaps with DNA Matching